palantirnet/federated-search-demo/README.md

 If you rebuild the Drupal sites you might end up with orphaned content in Solr.
 To clear:
 `phing solr-clear`

+To clear and re-index all content:
+`phing solr-reindex`

 ### Updating Solr config

 This project is currently using [Solr v4.5.1](http://archive.apache.org/dist/lucene/solr/ref-guide/apache-solr-ref-guide-4.5.pdf).